BrightLeaf-Digital/Folders4Gravity/readme.txt

 ### 1.0.3
 - Added confirmation before trashing a form or view.
 - Enabled re-organization of folders.

-### 1.0.2
-- Split Forms and Views into separate dashboard widgets.

 == Upgrade Notice ==